camilomontenegro/cv/README.md

 ![enter image description here](https://lh3.googleusercontent.com/9yGx6QXLr8diwhmV4VZndMq9NibvwM8IoTgtPe6-UjZ0tfq1fkcqlNvz75fbExj7k7Rsdh7mlL0M "Main idea schema")

-I decided to put the basics: A little profile, some education, my favorite skills, and of course, some experience.
+I decided to put the basics: A little profile, some education, my favorite skills, and of course, my experience.

 Then, I made a piece of conceptual application architecture (I'm not an architect, but I like pretending to be one) to have a clearer panorama about the final result, so, I got this: